dennislee22/dennislee22.github.io/docs/cdppvc/gpuocp.md

 # Nvidia GPU in Openshift
 {: .no_toc }

 This article describes the steps to install the Nvidia GPU software driver and its associated software in the CDP PvC Data Services platform with Openshift solution.
-The described implementation steps are carried out after the Openshift platform installation.
+These implementation steps are to be carried out after the Openshift platform installation.
 This article also describes the steps to test the Nvidia GPU card in the CML workspace.

 - TOC
 {:toc}